-BREAKING: North Korea fires ‘projectile’ into Sea of Japan
+BREAKING: North Korea fires series of missiles–launches said to be failures

-North Korea has launched a projectile which has fallen into the Sea of Japan according to official reports emanating from South Korea.
+North Korea has launched a projectiles according to official sources from South Korea.
+US Pacific Command has further confirmed that the projectiles were short-rage ballistic missiles.

+According to the United States, two of the three missiles failed mid-flight while a third blew up before lift off.

 If this is indeed a missile test launch, this would be the first such launch since the United Nations Security Council voted unanimously in favour of further sanctions against Pyongyang on the 5th of August, 2017.